-A thriving civic intelligence must stress values that support social and environmental ameliorism while acknowledging and respecting the pragmatic opportunities and challenges of specific circumstances.
-A central idea of a thriving civic intelligence is that an inclusive democratic mobilization and strengthening of the civic sector is necessary for the purposes of addressing social inequities, human suffering, environmental devastation and other collective concerns including the social management of technology.
-Castells (1998) describes how the civic sector has been responsible for initiating the major social movements of our era including civic and human rights, environmentalism, peace and feminism.
-Keck and Sikkink in their book Activists Beyond Borders (1998) state that networks of activists are 'distinguishable' from other players in international, national, regional and local politics 'largely by the centrality of principled ideas or values in motivating their formation'.
+A thriving civic intelligence must stress values that support social and environmental meliorism while acknowledging and respecting the pragmatic opportunities and challenges of specific circumstances.
+A central idea of a thriving civic intelligence is that an inclusive democratic mobilization and strengthening of the civic sector is necessary for the purposes of addressing social inequities, human suffering, environmental devastation, and other collective concerns including the social management of technology.
+Castells [21] describes how the civic sector has been responsible for initiating the major social movements of our era including civic and human rights, environmentalism, peace, and feminism.
+Margaret Keck and Kathryn Sikkink in their book Activists Beyond Borders [22] state that networks of activists are "distinguishable" from other players in international, national, regional and local politics "largely by the centrality of principled ideas or values in motivating their formation."

-Unlike many previous 'utopian' projects that ignored social realities, a realistic approach to cultivating civic intelligence must be more pragmatic by recognizing what factors promote innovation and by developing programmes with these in mind.
+Unlike many previous "utopian" projects that ignored social realities, a realistic approach to cultivating civic intelligence must be more pragmatic by recognizing what factors promote innovation and by developing programs with these in mind.
 It is also possible to help develop and promote the factors themselves.
-Basalla, writing in The Evolution of Technology (1988), suggests that three preconditions must be present in order for a technological innovation to succeed:
+George Basalla writing in The Evolution of Technology [23] suggests that three preconditions must be present in order for a technological innovation to succeed.

-- · Existing models to extend and build on

-- Social environment that values the innovation

-- Intents, skills, etc., of innovator

-To these three I would add a fourth:
+- existing models to extend and build on; - social environment that values the innovation; - intents, skills, etc. of innovator; and to these three I would add a fourth: - adequate resources for innovator.

-• Adequate resources for innovator